HalfVoxel/sc2-voxelbot/ideas.md

 		NN that predicts which type of units from that region should move (branch 150) NN that predicts how many units of them should move (branch log2 200.
 Alternatives are 1, 2, 4, 8, 16, etc. given the total count as 1, 2, 4, ... one hot encoded)
 		NN that predicts movement type (attack, move)

+	Learn NN that generates priors for states based on the simulation results so far ("every simulation that ends up attacking base B seems to turn out badly, maybe stop exploring attacks on base B?")

 State examples
 	1. Beginning of game, 12 workers and one command center